Final Project

 • A more detailed report on the process of creating your work.

-No separate assignment submission to MyCourses, just use the website or online document that you have been using for the course.
+No separate assignment submission to MyCourses, just use the website that you have been using for the course.
+Except for the video file, send that separately.